Pros and Cons of Indie Record Labels You Need to Know

 Money Compared to Major Labels

 The hard truth is that it takes a lot of money to market yourself as a successful artist.
-Unfortunately, many indie labels don’t have piles of money to boost their artists, and instead rely on small amount of marketing and word of mouth to launch their artists.
+Unfortunately, many indie labels don’t have piles of money to boost their artists, and instead rely on a small amount of marketing and word of mouth to launch their artists.
 Of course, all it takes is a hit song to catapult a band or artist into fame, bringing their record label’s name with them, but this takes a lot of hard work and creativity.
 Many small labels also may not be able to afford big tours, venues, merchandise, or fancy recording packages.

 Keep in mind, while major companies have money to throw around, they also excel in taking as much money as possible from YOU to pay back their expenses.
 With contracts like the 360 Deal, they can dip their fingers not just in music sales, but in all of your revenue streams, from social media to merchandise.
 While indie record labels have a smaller profit margin, they will rarely do that.